0

 Our brands Scars

-Skin lesions leaving a more or less visible scar after healing are unfortunately inevitable throughout life.
-Effective wound treatment, infection-free healing and one's genetic predisposition are decisive factors in minimizing the marks left by the injury.
+Skin lesions that leave a more or less visible scar after healing are unfortunately unavoidable throughout life.
+Effective wound treatment, infection-free healing and individual genetic predisposition are decisive factors in minimizing the marks left by injury.

-• A scar forms when not only the top layer of skin, but also the deeper skin layers are damaged.
+• A scar is formed when not only the top layer of skin, but also the deeper skin layers are damaged.

-• The scars are permanent, but their appearance may improve.
+• Scars are permanent, but their appearance can be improved.

-• The formation of a scar is the last visible stage of wound healing , which takes place in three phases: the inflammatory phase, the repair phase and the regeneration phase.
+• Scar formation is the last visible stage in the healing process, which has three phases: inflammation, repair and regeneration.

-Outer scars normally form after damage to the deeper layers of the skin.
-A small cut or a slight laceration often damages only the upper skin layer, the epidermis. it is in this context that a new intact skin layer is formed from the lower layer of the epidermis, and closes the wound.
+Externalscars normally form after injury to the deeper layers of the skin.
+A small cut or slight laceration often only injures the upper skin layer, the epidermis.
+It is in this context that a new, intact skin layer is formed from the lower epidermal layer, and closes the wound.

-The same is not true when the lesion reaches the dermis , the intermediate skin layer: In this case, it then leaves scar tissue made up of collagen fibers devoid of elasticity.
-When forming a scar, protection takes precedence over aesthetics, because when the skin is damaged, pathogens can easily enter the body.
-It is therefore not surprising that the defenses try to close the wound as quickly as possible.
-It is therefore not uncommon for an irregular scar to form.
-The formation of a scar is the last stage, with a visible result, of healing.
+This is not the case when the lesion reaches the dermis , the intermediate skin layer: in this case, it leaves scar tissue made up of inelastic collagen fibers.
+When it comes to scarring, protection takes precedence over aesthetics, because when the skin is damaged, pathogens can easily penetrate the body.
+So it's hardly surprising that the body's defences try to close the wound as quickly as possible.
+As a result, irregular scarring is not uncommon.
+The formation of a scar is the final, visible stage in the healing process.

-Most of the time, a recent scar is red and raised.
-Over time, the scar tissue pales and sags slightly.
-The affected area remains pale and hairless, and generally looks smooth.
-This skin substitute is less elastic and continues to evolve for about two years.
+Most of the time, a fresh scar is red and protruding.
+Over time, the scar tissue fades and sags slightly.
+The affected area remains pale and hairless, with a generally smooth appearance.
+This skin substitute is less elastic and continues to evolve for around two years.
 This can later lead to hardening and adhesions.
 The scar remodeling process can cause typical disorders such as

 • itching,